Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 Myra, as a specialist protection service provider for organizations in highly regulated industries, provides an accurate picture of traffic developments in areas such as finance and insurance, healthcare, the public sector and critical infrastructure (KRITIS).

-• Over the course of the year as a whole, there was an increase in malicious requests of around 25% compared to the previous year.
+• An overall decline of 18.5% in malicious requests compared to the previous year.

 FAQ on DDoS attacks